The 6 Best Countries to Incorporate a Company for Your Online Business

 CFC rules

 CFC stands for Controlled Foreign Corporation.
 It's a corporate entity registered and doing business in a different country than the one where the controlling owner resides.
 The ownership threshold is usually 50% or more, but some countries have different percentages.
-A controlled corporate can be owned either by individuals or companies that open a foreign subsidiary.
+The owners of a controlled corporation can be individuals or companies that open a foreign subsidiary.

-CFC rules were created to prevent tax evasion and each country has its own CFC laws (although the structure is similar).
-CFC rules take place when the controlled company is set up in a low or no-tax jurisdiction (e.g. a tax haven) and the owner's resident country has a higher tax rate.
-In this case, you (as the controlling owner) are liable to pay tax, in your country, on certain income (active or/and passive) generated by the controlled foreign corporation.
+CFC rules were created to prevent tax evasion, and each country has its own CFC laws (although the structure is similar).
+CFC rules apply when the controlled company is set up in a low or no-tax jurisdiction (e.g. a tax haven), and the owner's resident country has a higher tax rate.
+In this case, you (the controlling owner) are liable to pay taxes in your country on certain income (active or passive) generated by the controlled foreign corporation.

 As said, each jurisdiction is different.
 So, before choosing the best country to start your business, I suggest you check the CFC rules around the world because they can be strict, soft, absent and with exceptions.